 - RUN! so your neighbors will have to guess who left their treats.

 - It is now your neighbor’s turn to make their own treat bag and leave it at another neighbor’s door!

 Last Halloween, my kids waited until dark to boo our neighbors.
 That way it was easier for them to boo our neighbors unseen.
 But, if your kids also wait until nightfall to do their booing, make sure that they stay safe by following safety precautions and tell them not to run out into the street when fleeing after ringing the neighbor’s bell!

 Print Halloween Boo Grams

 These are the two Halloween notes that I created for this year’s booing activity.
 The “Neighbor, you have been booed” notes explains the booing tradition and how to play the game, while the “We have been booed!” note is the sign our neighbors can hang on their door to let other neighbors know that the first neighbors’ house has already been booed, and that potentials boo-ers should look for another house to hit!
 To print these boo documents, click on the link below each image and click “print.”
 Or, if you place your cursor at the bottom of your screen, you should get options that allow you to print or save each image.

-This project was shared at the Creative Spark Link Party.
+This party was shared at the Pin Junkie Pin Party.